-In ISO 20022-1, the first, second and third levels are described in UML (Unified Modelling Language) because it is widely supported and supports multiple levels of abstraction.
+In this part of ISO 20022, the first, second and third levels are described in UML (Unified Modelling Language) because it is widely supported and supports multiple levels of abstraction.
 The models created in accordance with this International Standard are technology independent in that they do not require any particular physical expression or implementation.
 Such models aim to describe all parts of the message exchange.
 The models form the definition of the protocol between participants exchanging messages.
 This International Standard defines a method that describes a process by which these models can be created and maintained by the modellers.